 Building warrants of fitness were current.
 Plant, equipment and biomedical equipment were tested regularly as required.
-The physical environments were fit for purpose, and culturally inclusive.
-Emergency preparedness has been tested on several occasions since the previous audits, with ongoing improvements occurring.
+With some notable exceptions, the physical environments were fit for purpose, and culturally inclusive.

 Te kaupare pokenga me te kaitiakitanga patu huakita | Infection prevention and antimicrobial stewardship